xcart/xcart-docs/_pages/kb_en/modules/shop_by_brand.md

 * **Which global attribute field is the product brand?** The global attribute field that should be used for brands.
 Before any global attribute fields become available for selection here, they need to be {% link "configured" ref_HzMkgc0q %}.

-* **Order brands on the Brands page by**: The available options are "Brand names", "Admin-defined order" and "Number of products".
+* **Order brands on the Brands page by**: The available options are "Brand names" (alphabetically), "Admin-defined order" and "Number of products".

 * **Enable pagination on the Brands page**: Should be enabled only if the store has a lot of brands.